rolandkrause/course-setup/README.md

 -   Run `renv::snapshot()` , which will record the tidyverse package (and many other) in `renv.lock` .

--   Commit and push the `renv.lock` file to the classroom assignment repository.
+-   Add, commit and push the `renv.lock` file to the classroom assignment repository.